StefanoAugusto/space-marker/README-en.md

 <h2 align="center">
 	<a>How to Execute the Project</a>
 </h2>
 There are two ways to run the project.
-The first, which is the simplest, is by downloading the file "<b>Space Marker.rar</b>", <a href=https://drive.google.com/file/d/1-qgwCtACELOz1Y9QP9JIJZZhCLrxABfp/view?usp/>clicking here</a>.
+The first, which is the simplest, is by downloading the file "<code>Space Marker.rar</code>, <a href=https://drive.google.com/file/d/1-qgwCtACELOz1Y9QP9JIJZZhCLrxABfp/view?usp/>clicking here</a>.
 <br> Unzip the file <code>Space Marker.rar</code> and execute the <code>Space Marker.exe</code>.<br>
 Another way to run the project is by downloading the files directly from the Git repository and running it via the command prompt.
 For this, you need to have Python 3 language and the Pygame library installed.
 To download the Python language, <a href=https://www.python.org/>click here</a>.
 To install Pygame, you need to have PIP installed, which comes with the Python language.
 Additionally, you need to execute the following command in the command prompt:
 <br><br>